24900682/Control-of-Relay-Using-IoT-controller/README.md

 ### Name: Aswin.L
 ### Reg No: 24900682

-# Control of Relay Using IoT controller
+# Experiment 2:Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller